magnunscheffer/veeam/linux-reip/README.md

 Use of this script is at your own risk.

 ## Requirements for this script:
-- VMware PowerCli Module installed in VBR for more information: https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-F02D0C2D-B226-4908-9E5C-2E783D41FE2D.html
+- VMware PowerCli Module installed in VBR, for more information: https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-F02D0C2D-B226-4908-9E5C-2E783D41FE2D.html

-- CredentialManager module installed in VBR (Necessary to save credentials in Windows vault) more details at: https://www.powershellgallery.com/packages/CredentialManager/2.0
+- CredentialManager module installed in VBR (Necessary to save credentials in Windows vault), for more information: https://www.powershellgallery.com/packages/CredentialManager/2.0
 - vCenter and Guest Default Credentials are mandatory, please use the auxiliar script  "./Manage-ReipCred.ps1"